lokesh/team-bee/README.md

 $cp .env.example .env
 ```

+Then populate the env vars:
-Populate CONNECTION_STRING.
-In my case, I grabbed the DB connection string from ElephantSQL.
+1. CONNECTION_STRING: Grab the DB connection string from ElephantSQL
+2. ALLOWED_ORIGINS: For local testing, you can use localhost or *

 ## 🚀 Deploy